Hyperentangled Time-bin and Polarization Quantum Key Distribution: HEQKD and BBM92 Finite Key Analysis

-Correlated terms in $\ket{\Psi^n}$ occur with probability $dN_n^2$, where $N_n$ is the normalization factor of $\ket{\Psi^n}$ (for $d=2$, $N_n^2=1/(n!(n+1)!)$} \cite{kok2000postselected}). {To calculate $N_n$ for HEQKD (d=4), we need to generalize the work of Kok et al.} \cite{kok2000postselected}{ to the case of four measurement outcomes instead of two.
-In this case, }
+The terms in $\ket{\Psi^n}$, where all photons created on a given side are in the same mode (for $d=2$, assuming type-I entangled pair generation, these terms are $\ket{2,0}_A\otimes\ket{2,0}_B$ and $\ket{0,2}_A\otimes\ket{0,2}_B$), occur with net probability $dN_n^2$, where $N_n$ is the normalization factor of $\ket{\Psi^n}$ (for $d=2$, $N_n^2=1/(n!(n+1)!)$ ~\cite{kok2000postselected}).
+To calculate $N_n$ for HEQKD (d=4), we need to generalize~\cite{kok2000postselected} to the case of four measurement outcomes instead of two.
+In this case, the Hamiltonian is